+Newborn

+2 months old

-- 15 months old
+9 months old

-- 18 months old
+18 months old

+Annually from

+3 through

+10 months old

+24 months old

-- 24 months old
+24 months old

-- Annually from 3 through 20 years old
+20 years old

 We will send you a reminder about well-child checkups.
 Make an appointment with your PCP.
 It is important for your child to go to all the well-child checkups.